bilalazwar/Flavourites/README.md

 A secure recipe sharing app built with the MERN stack.
 Users can manage their own recipes, rate others, and find inspiration – all with `JWT Token` authentication.

-## Functionality

-It allows users to share their culinary creations, rate recipes, and engage in discussions.
-This fosters a collaborative environment where the community helps validate recipes and ensures their success.

 ## Technology

 - MERN Stack